dotnet/runtime/docs/workflow/README.md

 | ARM64 | &#x2714; | &#x2714; |          |          |
 |       | [Requirements](requirements/windows-requirements.md) | [Requirements](requirements/linux-requirements.md) | [Requirements](requirements/macos-requirements.md) | [Requirements](requirements/freebsd-requirements.md)

 Before proceeding further, please click on the link above that matches your machine and ensure you have installed all the prerequisites for the build to work.
+Additionally, keep in mind that cloning the full history of this repo takes roughly 400-500 MB of disk space space and network transfer, and that a full build can consume somewhere between 10-15 GB of space.
+This might increase over time, so consider this to be a minimum bar for working with this codebase.

 ## Concepts